vladich/pg_jitter/README.md

 - **Two-tier function optimization** - 350+ hot-path PG functions compiled as direct native calls
 - **No LLVM dependency** - pure C/C++ with small, embeddable libraries
 - **Precompiled function blobs** - optional build-time native code extraction for zero-cost inlining
 - **Supported platforms** - aside from AsmJit, other providers (in theory) can be used on most platforms supported by Postgres.
 But, pg_jitter was only tested on Linux/MacOS/ARM64 and Linux/x86_64 so far.
-Testing it on other platforms is in the plans, but if you had success (or issues) running it on other platforms, let me know at vladimir@churyukin.com.
+Testing it on other platforms is in the plans, but if you had success (or issues) running it, please let me know at vladimir@churyukin.com.

 ## Quick Start